STIPS Tutorials

 Tutorial #3: Modifying Observation Parameters

-We can use the results of Tutorial #2 as the first of several observations that are dithered.
 The function nextObservation()is required to move between different observations.
-This function must be called at least once, in order to initialize the observation module to the first of the observations before catalogs are added.
-The Input Parameter obs_prefix , Input Parameter obs_ra , and Input Parameter obs_dec values are set during initial setup of STIPS .
-Then we can modify the offsets such that the same underlying astronomical scene is observed with different parameters.
-The code below adds an offset of 10 degrees in the RA and a rotation of 27 degrees, and with a read noise residual instead of a dark current residual.
-This process could be repeated to generate sets of observations obtained with different telescope orientations to either construct complex mosaics or compare results with different noise residuals.
+This function must be called at least once, in order to initialize the observation module to the first observation before catalogs are added.
+The obs_prefix , obs_ra , and obs_dec values are set during initial setup of STIPS .
+Then, we can modify the offsets so that the same underlying astronomical scene is observed with different parameters.
+The code below adds an offset of 10 degrees in the RA and a rotation of 27 degrees, with a read noise residual instead of a dark current residual.
+This process can be repeated to generate sets of observations with different observing parameters, for example, to construct complex mosaics or compare results with different noise residuals.

 Example Code with Different Observation Parameters